Data Protection Policy

 Request restriction of processing of their Personal Data

-All requests for access to Personal Data should be referred to Jakub Kohout LTD’s administration manager, who should log each request as it is received.
+All requests for access to Personal Data should be referred to Jakub Kohout’s administration manager, who should log each request as it is received.
 A response to each request will be provided within 30 days of the receipt of the written request from the Data Subject.
 Appropriate verification must confirm that the requestor is the Data Subject or their authorised legal representative.
-Data Subjects shall have the right to require Jakub Kohout LTD to correct or supplement erroneous, misleading, outdated, or incomplete Personal Data.
+Data Subjects shall have the right to require Jakub Kohout to correct or supplement erroneous, misleading, outdated, or incomplete Personal Data.

-If Jakub Kohout LTD cannot respond fully to the request within 30 days, the administration manager shall nevertheless provide the following information to the Data Subject, or their authorised legal representative within the specified time:
+If Jakub Kohout cannot respond fully to the request within 30 days, the administration manager shall nevertheless provide the following information to the Data Subject, or their authorised legal representative within the specified time:

 An acknowledgement of receipt of the request